Oman: MSX closes lower as trading value declines

 PHOTO

-Market capitalisation declined by0.447 percent from the previous trading day to approximately RO 38.25 billion.
+Market capitalisation declined by 0.228 percent from the previous trading day toapproximately RO 38.08 billion.

 Copyright (C) 2026.
 Oman News Agency.
 All rights reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).